 The first records of people growing bonsais are located in China.
-However the Japanese are responsible for developing and improving the art as we know it today.
+However, the Japanese are responsible for developing and improving the art as we know it today.
 Contrary to what most people believe, bonsais are not genetically dwarfed plants, they are kept small by a series of techniques and steps that, if done properly, would allow the tree to live as long as their original specie.
-Any tree can be grown as a bonsai.
-However you have to think about many details before starting.
+Most trees can be grown as bonsais.
+However, you have to think about a few details before starting.

 Before you start

 Before asking yourself how to grow a bonsai, you should consider which specie you would like to plant and also the conditions of your home, surrounding environment and climate.
-There are a few options that could be good for starters, such as the Chinese elm and the Japanese black pine.
-Keep also in mind that any tree can become a bonsai, but details like leave size should be thought about.
+There are a few options that could be good for starters, such as the Baby Jade and the Hawaiian Umbrella.
+Keep also in mind that almost any tree can become a bonsai, but details like leave size should be thought about.
 A lot of people prefer trees with small leaves, because are easier to model.

-There’s also another consideration you should make when planning to grow a bonsai: There are many ways to do it.
-You could star from zero, which means buying seeds from a shop or picking them up near the trees around your home or in the wild.
-You could also find or buy a young plant, called a “prebonsai”, which consist of a germinated tree in early stage.
-That way the whole process becomes faster, even though remember: to grow a bonsai is also an exercise of patience.
+There’s also another consideration you should make when planning to plant a bonsai: There are many ways to do it.
+You could star from zero, which means buying seeds from a shop or picking them up near the trees around your home, or in the wild.
+You could also buy a young plant, called a “prebonsai”, which consist of a germinated tree in early stage.
+That way the whole process becomes faster, even though remember: To grow a bonsai is also an exercise of patience.
 The last option may be the easiest but also the least educational: that is to buy a full grown bonsai.
 In that case you would only have to do caring activities.
 It’s important to know: There are no “bonsai seeds”.
 If someone offers you such a product he’s either lying or don’t know much about bonsai.
 The seed which a bonsai comes from is just a regular tree seed, the process of making a bonsai comes later, after it is germinated.